not-first/vite-biome-tailwind-template/README.md

     - Copying using [degit](https://github.com/Rich-Harris/degit) to download the files in the repo without the git history.
 (RECOMMENDED)
       - `npx degit not-first/vite-biome-tailwind-template project-name`

     - Cloning this repo to your machine.
-This will keep git history.
+This will keep the git history of this repo.
        - `git clone https://github.com/not-first/vite-biome-tailwind-template.git`

     - Creating a repo using this template.
 Note that your repo will signify that it was built from this template.